Pink graffiti-style logo for a workshop event with spilled paint, scrapped paint cans, paintbrushes, and scattered tools around the text.

 This is an Intermediate to Advanced-level workshop.
 In order to have a productive learning experience for all, prospective students need to fulfill the following requirements:

-We’ll review your final assignment and revisit the key concepts covered throughout the workshop.
-We’ll end with a Q&A and any final thoughts to help you continue growing your character design skills.
+• Active students will have their assignment work reviewed, with live draw-overs and direct feedback.
+We’ll revisit and reinforce the key concepts covered throughout the workshop, addressing common challenges and highlighting effective approaches.
+The session will conclude with a Q&A and final thoughts to help you continue developing your character design skills.

 Who is this Workshop for?